How can I help?

 • 12 grams of high-quality whey protein, plus L-arginine and L-glutamine to aid muscle repair and immune function.

-These supplements help prevent further muscle loss, support post-transplant healing, and provide balanced nutrition to ensure a stronger recovery.
+These supplements help prevent further muscle loss, support post-transplant healing and provide balanced nutrition to ensure a stronger recovery.
 However, they should be taken under the guidance of a liver transplant specialist to match individual protein needs without overburdening the liver.

 Micronutrients and Vitamin Supplements for Liver Transplant Patients

 Liver transplant patients are often deficient in essential vitamins and minerals due to chronic malabsorption, metabolic changes, and medication effects.
-To support optimal recovery, immune function, and liver regeneration, transplant specialists recommend micronutrient and vitamin supplementation tailored to individual needs.
+To support optimal recovery, immune function, and liver regeneration, transplant specialists recommend micronutrients and vitamin supplementation tailored to individual needs.

 Vitamin D & Calcium